I Want to Pay Off My Student Loans

 Consider working in public service or education and/or moving to another city.

 If you get a job in the public sector and make 120 loan payments (10 years of payments), the rest of your student loan could be discharged.
 If you work full-time as a teacher serving low-income students, you could have up to $17,500 of your loan paid off.
 Find out more here about these two options.
-Other options include joining the military, Americorps, the Peace Corps, Teach for America, social work, the National Health Service Corps, Equal Justice Works, or if you are an occupational or physical therapist, choosing an employer that offers loan forgiveness.
+Other options include joining Americorps, the Peace Corps, Teach for America, social work, the National Health Service Corps, Equal Justice Works, or if you are an occupational or physical therapist, choosing an employer that offers loan forgiveness.

 Ask your employer to pay off your debt.

 If you work in a field that requires a specialized degree (health care especially), you could search for an employer offering to pay off student loans as part of the package, or ask your employer to put money toward your loan in exchange for paying you a lower salary.
-Employers are willing to do this because over the long run it costs them less in salary payments.
+Some employers are willing to do this because over the long run it costs them less in salary payments.
 But you must show you are committed to staying in your job for some time in order to prove it’s worth their while–it’s sort of like a signing bonus.
 If you are a new grad and interviewing at a small company that can’t give you a high salary, bring this up during salary negotiations.
 If you are already an employee, talk to HR about the possibility in your next review, confirming that you’re committed to the company.

 Consider deferment or forbearance.